07 June 2010

-Here is a six minute youtube video clip that is (sort of) connected with some of my ancestors, although I do not know if any of them were called Alfred P. Doolittle.
-I do know that the Londoners in my family probably pronounced Mayfair as "My Fair".
+Although none of my known ancestors were called Alfred P. Doolittle, I do know that the Londoners in my family probably pronounced Mayfair as "My Fair".

-When I was a little girl, my great grandmother Annie pronounced cake as "kike", and so did I. My accent has changed over the years and, like Eliza Doolittle, I developed RP instead of Cockney, or even Aussie!
+When I was a little girl, my great grandmother Annie pronounced cake as "kike", and so did I. My accent has changed over the years and, like Eliza Doolittle, I developed a semi-RP instead of a Cockney accent or a Scottish accent or a Staffordshire accent or even Aussie one.
+Having moved about a bit, all I want is to be understood!

 Annie's grandfather, on her mother's side, was called Welcome Cole, whose father and grandfather had the same name as he did.
 I am very fortunate in that a couple of people had already researched the family line before I started, not because they were directly related to any of the men called Welcome, but because they thought it was an interesting name.
 Luckily for me, some of that research was online when I began searching for my family history.